-NEWS: Royal Caribbean is looking for volunteers for their “test” cruises as per the Centers for Disease Control and Prevention (CDC) framework for conditional sailing during the pandemic.
-The line has created a group on Facebook called “Volunteers of the Seas” with this Cruise Simulation form for you to fill out with your personal contact information (name, number, email and size of your group), as well as promoted the request for volunteers on their other social media channels.
+The line created a group on Facebook called “Volunteers of the Seas” with this Cruise Simulation form for you to fill out with your personal contact information (name, number, email and size of your group), as well as promoted the request for volunteers on their other social media channels.

 The cruise tests are intended “to replicate real world onboard conditions of cruising.”
 Any volunteers must be 18 years or older and have written documentation from their healthcare provider certifying that they have no pre-existing medical conditions that would place them at high-risk for COVID-19.

-These simulated voyages – which could be happening as early as December 2020 but more likely 2021 – will include test runs for seven situations:
+These simulated voyages would likely include test runs for seven situations:

 - Embarkation and Disembarkation procedures, including terminal check-in;

 - Onboard activities, including dining and entertainment venues;

 - Testing of private island shore excursions, if any are planned during restricted passenger voyages;